 Literacy and Third-grade Reading

 The Literacy-based Promotion Act, also known as the “third-grade gate,” was passed by lawmakers and signed into law by Governor Bryant during the 2013 Legislative session.
-The bill requires screening of all K-3rd grade students to identify reading deficiencies and requires that districts provide intensive reading instruction for those students who have deficiencies.
-The bill requires that students be retained if deficiencies are not resolved by end of the third grade, with only a few good-cause exemptions.
+The law requires screening of all K-3rd grade students to identify reading deficiencies and requires that districts provide intensive reading instruction for those students who have deficiencies.
+It requires that students be retained if deficiencies are not resolved by end of the third grade, with only a few good-cause exemptions.

-The Parents’ Campaign opposed the final iteration of the Literacy-based Promotion Act because the woefully inadequate appropriation ($15-million) for the bill amounted to an underfunded mandate for school districts that have already been underfunded for years.
-The bill also left out important provisions that were included in the Florida bill after which it was modeled (specifically, good-cause exemptions for special education students and students who demonstrate proficiency based on a portfolio of coursework).
+The Parents’ Campaign opposed the final iteration of the 2013 Literacy-based Promotion Act because of its omission of literacy coaches and because teacher training would be mandated only if the Legislature appropriated funds.
+The appropriation of $9.5-million for implementation amounted to an underfunded mandate for school districts that already had been underfunded for years.
+The bill also left out important provisions that were included in the Florida law after which it was modeled (specifically, good-cause exemptions for special education students and students who demonstrate proficiency based on a portfolio of coursework).
+In the Mississippi law, for promotion to fourth grade, students were required to score at or above Performance Level 2 on the reading and language (not writing) portions of the Mississippi Academic Assessment Program – English Language Arts, or meet limited exemptions.

 The Mississippi Legislature in 2016 amended the Literacy-based Promotion Act to provide that, beginning in the 2015-2016 school year, students who have an Individualized Education Program (IEP) or a 504 plan who have received either intensive remediation for more than two years or who were previously retained for one year can qualify for a good cause exemption.